miladrahimi/phprouter/README.md

 $router->dispatch();
 ```

-In default, route parameters can match any value, but you can define a regular expression for them and it applys to all of them in all the routes.
+In default, route parameters can match any value, but you can define regex pattern for them.

 ```php
 use MiladRahimi\PhpRouter\Router;